-&lt;sup>78 Interventions have also been consistent with MINAGRI's 2010 Agriculture Gender Strategy and 2019 Gender and Youth Mainstreaming Strategy and PSTA III and IV orientations on gender equality.
+78 Interventions have also been consistent with MINAGRI's 2010 Agriculture Gender Strategy and 2019 Gender and Youth Mainstreaming Strategy and PSTA III and IV orientations on gender equality.

-&lt;sup>79 GALS is IFAD's most used gender-transformative approach.
+79 GALS is IFAD's most used gender-transformative approach.
 See e.g. IFAD (2019).
 Stocktake of the use of household methodologies in IFAD's portfolio.

-National Youth Policy PSTA III and IV orientations on youth participation.
+^{80 2005} National Youth Policy PSTA III and IV orientations on youth participation.

-While the 2013 COSOP has a specific strategic objective related to nutrition, the 2019 COSOP included it as a cross-cutting issue irrigation development, promoting climate-smart agriculture and climate-proofing infrastructure); low levels of productivity due to low input use, poor production techniques and inefficient farming techniques (e.g. promoting good agricultural and livestock husbandry practices and introducing improved seeds and animal breeds); weak processing capacity and limited market access (e.g. improving post-harvest processes and promoting pro-poor value chain development).
-This was done by combining investments in hard infrastructure (e.g. irrigation and marketing) with 'soft' investments for building human and social capital.
-By using the government's community-based targeting system "Ubudehe" and contributing to national social protection programmes, such as the Girinka programme, the poorest were targeted.
+81 While the 2013 COSOP has a specific strategic objective related to nutrition, the 2019 COSOP included it as a cross-cutting issue.

+82 It is also consistent with the 2014 National Food and Nutrition Policy and PSTA III and IV orientations on addressing malnutrition irrigation development, promoting climate-smart agriculture and climate-proofing infrastructure); low levels of productivity due to low input use, poor production techniques and inefficient farming techniques (e.g. promoting good agricultural and livestock husbandry practices and introducing improved seeds and animal breeds); weak processing capacity and limited market access (e.g. improving post-harvest processes and promoting pro-poor value chain development).
+This was done by combining investments in hard infrastructure84 (e.g. irrigation and marketing) with 'soft' investments for building human and social capital.85 By using the government's community-based targeting system "Ubudehe" and contributing to national social protection programmes, such as the Girinka programme, the poorest were targeted.
 Nevertheless, there some cases where the proposed interventions were not in line with the needs and livelihood constraints of the very poor.
-There were, for example, cases reported of beneficiaries selling off the animals they had received or animal feed not being affordable for the poorest.
+There were, for example, cases reported of beneficiaries selling off the animals they had received or animal feed not being affordable for the poorest.86